Whimsy Stick

 Handler control over intensity

-The handler moves the lure — not the dog.
-This means you control how activating the session gets and when it ends.
-This handler control is the most important element of how to tire out a high energy dog properly — you manage the intensity level rather than letting the dog run unchecked.
+The handler moves the lure, not the dog.
+This is the most important element.
+You manage the intensity level rather than letting the dog run unchecked.
 You can escalate for a dog that needs high intensity, dial back for a dog who’s getting too wound up, and end cleanly with an all-done cue rather than stopping mid-drive.

 Essential